 - Integrated Terminal in Visual Studio Code

-- Starship.rs - The minimal, blazing-fast, and infinitely customizable prompt for any shell!
+- Starship.rs - For my Windows computer: the minimal, blazing-fast, and infinitely customizable prompt for any shell!

 - Spotify - Rock on 🎵 🤘